 - Planting season: Late spring

 Cultivation: Prepare fertile, well-drained soil.
-Sow seeds in late spring after last frost in a warm, sunny location when soil temperature is above 58°F. Keep soil moist.
+Sow seeds in spring/early summer after last frost in a warm, sunny location.
+Seeds will rot or fail to germinate if over watered or soaked.
+Keep soil moist but not soaked during the germinating period.
 Fertilize as needed.
 Warm day temperatures (75-85°F) and cool night temperatures are important for best results.
 For fresh eating, harvest when the leaves have changed from bright green to a slight yellowish-green color.
 For dried beans, leave on the bush until pods have dried.
-No staking.
+No staking is required.

 Please note: Maturity, adaptability and disease tolerance may differ under your specific climate and/or growing conditions.